FarronF/limerick-council-meetings/meetings/2018/07/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes  - Monthly Meeting of the Municipal District of Adare-Rathkeale - 26th June 2018.md

 Heritage Centre would like to address Members at the July Meeting.
 It was agreed

-Mr. Gleeson would be taken at 9.00 a.m.---
+Mr. Gleeson would be taken at 9.00 a.m.
+---
 7

 This concluded the Meeting.